BlueCentre/cli-code/README.md

 - `/exit` - Exit the chat session
 - `/help` - Display help information

+## Documentation

+For more detailed information, please refer to the following documentation:

+- [Installation Guide](docs/install.md) - Detailed instructions for installing and configuring CLI-Code
+- [Contributing Guide](docs/contributing.md) - Guidelines for contributing to the project
+- [Changelog](docs/changelog.md) - History of changes and releases
+- [Architecture](docs/architecture.md) - Technical overview of the system architecture
+- [Context Guidelines](docs/context.md) - Guidelines for the CLI Code Assistant
+- [Project Brainstorm](docs/brainstorm.md) - Original brainstorming document for the CLI tool

 ## How It Works

 ### Tool Usage